axone-protocol/docs/docs/technical-documentation/governance/governance-extent.md

 ### Service Provision Agreement

-This is an arrangement detailing the terms under which specific services are provided and executed within a Zone as part of the Axone protocol.
+This is an arrangement detailing the terms under which specific services are provided and executed within a zone as part of the Axone protocol.
 This agreement stipulates the expectations, duties, and deliverables between all participating entities, such as service providers and consumers.
 It forms the core of the Orchestration mechanism.